 Availability to Work Requirement in New Mexico

 Your eligibility for unemployment benefits in New Mexico depends on your ability to show up for work.
 If you are not able or available to work at least 20 hours a week, you will not receive benefits until you can meet this requirement.

-• Loss of transportation
+- Loss of transportation

-• Inability to find childcare
+- Inability to find childcare

-• School attendance
+- School attendance

 A stipulation to receiving unemployment insurance coverage dictates that the beneficiary exhaust every avenue available to procure employment.
 Despite the fact that you are unemployed, the state will require you to be “able” to work.
-The unemployment insurance benefits that the state offers is temporary, and you will be expected to return to work as soon as you are offered a suitable or similar job.
+The unemployment insurance benefits that the state offers are temporary, and you will be expected to return to work as soon as you are offered a suitable or similar job.

 Is Your Employer “Covered” According to New Mexico Law?

 Your eligibility for EDD in New Mexico depends on whether you previously worked for a “covered” employer.
 This means that your employer must have contributed to the NM unemployment insurance program.
 If the previous employer was not covered, the applicant is not eligible to receive benefits.

 - Members of the clergy or religious workers

 - Non-profit employees

-• Corporate executives
+- Corporate executives

-• Self-employed individuals and independent contractors
+- Self-employed individuals and independent contractors